Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Kansas State vs. Florida Atlantic: Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 3 seed Kansas State Wildcats (26-9) are 1.5-point favorites to advance to the Final Four when they take on the No. 9 seed Florida Atlantic Owls (34-3) in the NCAA Tournament Elite Eight on Saturday at Madison Square Garden, airing on TBS starting at 6:09 PM.
-The matchup has an over/under of 144.5.
+An Elite Eight battle features the No. 3 seed Kansas State Wildcats (26-9) playing as 1.5-point favorites against the No. 9 seed Florida Atlantic Owls (34-3) on Saturday at Madison Square Garden.
+The NCAA Tournament contest tips off at 6:09 PM on TBS.
+The point total is set at 143.5 for the matchup.

 Kansas State vs. Florida Atlantic Odds & Info